The Core Mandate: A New Digital Social Contract

 - Core Concept: A "duty of care" to protect users, especially children.

 - Unique Feature: Specific duties related to "legal but harmful" content and robust age verification.
+Strong focus on CSEA in private messaging.

 - Regulator: A single, powerful regulator (Ofcom).